 - If your service ended before January 1, 2013, your Post-9/11 GI Bill® (Chapter 33) benefits will expire 15 years after your last separation date from active service.
 You must use all of your benefits by that time or you’ll lose whatever’s left.

 - If your service ended on or after January 1, 2013, your benefits won’t expire thanks to a new law called the Forever GI Bill® - Harry W. Colmery Veterans Educational Assistance Act.

 To learn more about the Forever GI Bill® visit va.gov

 - If you paid into education benefits while on Active Duty, you qualify for a stipend.

 - Chapter 30 does not pay for cost of attendance or a book stipend.
 If you exhaust all 36 months of the Montgomery GI Bill®, you may be eligible for 12 months of Post 9/11 GI Bill® benefits.

-SELRES, a.k.a.
-1606, is for actively drilling reservists with no active duty time (training only.)
-1606 pays a stipend of $375/mo.
-If you are eligible for a “kicker,” and provide proper documentation, that “kicker” amount will be applied to your stipend.
-When applying for 1606 Select Reserve GI Bill®, please include your Notice of Basic Eligibility (NOBE) or a DD214, if applicable.
+SELRES, also referred to as Chapter 1606, is for actively drilling reservists with no active duty time (training only).
+Chapter 1606 pays a stipend.
+If you are eligible for a “kicker,” and provide proper documentation, that “kicker” amount is applied to your stipend.
+When applying for Chapter 1606 Select Reserve GI Bill®, please include your Notice of Basic Eligibility (NOBE).